Fight The Opioid Epidemic, All Agree. But Strategies Vary Widely

 Singer thinks Arizona should embrace harm reduction strategies like syringe exchanges, instead of tamping down prescribing.

 "My job is to save lives and to ease suffering," Singer says.
 "The law enforcement people need to have that same attitude.
-We've got to take out personal biases out of it and just focus on the goal, which is less death and less disease."
+We've got to take personal biases out of it and just focus on the goal, which is less death and less disease."

 Earlier this year, the Arizona Department of Health Services asked a group of treatment providers who were working on the state's action plan for their top recommendations.
 Legalizing syringe exchanges was one of the group's priorities, according to interviews and draft documents obtained by KJZZ News.